 Notes

-The tenderer’s attention is drawn to the requirements, where applicable, in Clauses C3, C9, C9A and C11 of these additional conditions of contract and other requirements, if any, relating to subcontracting in other parts of the contract.
+The tenderer’s attention is drawn to the requirements, where applicable, in ACC Clauses V:5 and Section VI of the additional conditions of contract and other requirements, if any, relating to subcontracting in other parts of the contract.
 The tenderer should also note NEC Clause 26.2 which provides inter alia that a reason for not accepting a proposed Subcontractor is that its appointment/selection does not comply with any provision relating to subcontracting in the contract.

 For design work associated with alternative design in item [(ii)] of Part B above, the mandatory pre-bid arrangement shall only apply if the tenderer elects to submit a tender incorporating the tenderer’s alternative design(s) for item [(ii)] above in accordance with Special Conditions of Tender Clause SCT 2. [to be included for design work for alternative design]